eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Podman runtime connector is called to return its unique name, the Podman runtime connector shall return `podman`
+When the Podman runtime connector is called to return its unique name, the Podman runtime connector shall return `podman`.

 Tags:
 - PodmanRuntimeConnector